 Our society is immersed in doership from head to toe.
 The ego prefers concepts that strengthen it.
 Therefore, any idea that gives the impression of achievement or change in the world through personal effort is more appealing.
 It sees pride in its achievements.

-In the event of failure, the ego loves to pin blame on others, play victim, complain, and whine about the situation rather than contemplating a constructive solution.
+In the event of failure, the ego loves to pin blame on others, play victim, complain, and whine about the situation rather than contemplate a constructive solution.

 It’s the ego’s ploy to avoid facing the discomfort of shame that one carries within.
 Therefore, blaming and condemning becomes the default behavior.